typestack/typedi/README.md

 coffeeMaker.make();
 ```

-This feature is also useful if you want to store (and inject later on) some settings or configuration options.
+This feature especially useful if you want to store (and inject later on) some settings or configuration options.
 For example:

 ```typescript